Admissions into reception class and year 7- 2018

 The move to a new school particularly the move to secondary can be a daunting one.
 St Martins School works closely with local primary schools to ensure that the Transition runs as smoothly as possible.
 Our transition process really does start as early as possible.

-Transition Manager and Head of School, Ms Sue Lovecy is often ‘out and about’ at Primary schools delivering parts of the Community Curriculum so your child will probably already know her and she will know your child!
+Head of School, Ms Sue Lovecy is often ‘out and about’ at Primary schools delivering parts of the Community Curriculum so your child will probably already know her and she will know your child!

 Schools have the opportunity to visit us on an number of our Primary days, giving students the opportunity to familiarise themselves with our staff, students and departments.

 Over the course of the remainder of this academic year Ms Lovecy will be visiting pupils at our local primary schools in Gobowen, Selattyn, Weston Rhyn and further afield.

 This year's transition has already started with an induction evening on the 19 April, with the opportunity to meet staff, y=try on uniform and receive your transition pack.
 Dont worry if you missed this , the packs have already be posted home to those that didn't attend.

 The following link will take you to the Shropshire Council guide to school admissions for 2018